Divorce 101 Seminar - September 2015

 - Child Support

 - Property Division

 Because seating is limited, you will need to register below by clicking the links.

-To register for Wednesday, May 6, 2015 in Springfield, Illinois, click here.
+To register for Tuesday, September 15, 2015 in Columbia, Missouri (on Missouri Law), click here.

 Disclaimer: The information provided in this seminar is general in nature, and may not apply to a specific factual or legal circumstance.
 An attorney and client relationship should not be implied simply by attending this seminar.
 Nothing in this seminar is intended to substitute for the advice of an attorney.
 Therefore, if you require legal advice, please consult with a competent attorney licensed to practice in your jurisdiction.
 The choice of a lawyer is an important decision that should not be based solely upon advertisements.
 Neither the Supreme Court of Missouri/Illinois nor The Missouri/Illinois Bar reviews or approves certifying organizations or specialist designations.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us or attending this seminar does not create an attorney-client relationship.
 Past results afford no guarantee of future results and every case is different and must be judged on its own merits.
 The images and videos contained on this website are intended to provide graphical representation of family law issues and do not depict actual clients, scenes or parties.